walkerke/census-r/07-spatial-analysis-census.md

 <img src="07-spatial-analysis-census_files/figure-html/local-g-z-scores-1.png" alt="Map of local Gi* scores with significant clusters highlighted" width="100%" />
 <p class="caption">(\#fig:local-g-z-scores)Map of local Gi* scores with significant clusters highlighted</p>
 </div>

+The red areas on the resulting map are representative of "high" clustering of median age, where neighborhoods with older populations are surrounded by other older-age neighborhoods.
+"Low" clusters are represented in blue, which reflect clustering of Census tracts with comparatively youthful populations.

 ### Identifying clusters and spatial outliers with local indicators of spatial association (LISA)